Crafter-Y/CraftingHomes/README.md

 - maxHomes: The maximum amount of homes a player can have, default: 3
 - language: The language to use, default: en
+- storage: The storage to use (yml, coming soon..), default: yml

 You can add your own language by creating a new file your_language.lang.yml